🔼The name Nebo: Summary

 - From the verb נבה (nabah), to be high or prominent.

 Nebo, or Nabu, was the Babylonian deity of wisdom and writing.
 His function and appearance seems to suggest some similarities to the later Roman god Mercury.
 Although this Nebo became an important figure in Babylon, it probably originated in the Semitic language area.
 There are several entities named Nebo in the Bible: The god Nebo is twice mentioned in the Bible: in Isaiah 46:1 and Jeremiah 48:1.
 Other Biblical Nebo's are:

-- A town (Numbers 32:2) and a mountain peak near Jericho in the Abarim mountain range, probably also known as Pisgah (see Numbers 27:12-14 and Deuteronomy 34:1).
+- The eponymous Mount Nebo in the Abarim mountain range, probably also known as Pisgah (see Numbers 27:12-14 and Deuteronomy 34:1).
 Just before Moses died, God showed him the promised land from that mountain.

 For a meaning of the name Nebo, Jones' Dictionary of Old Testament Proper Names reads Mercury, Interpreter, Foreteller.
-NOBSE Study Bible Name List reads Height, for no discernible reason, but possibly because Nebo was the name of a mountain.
+NOBSE Study Bible Name List reads Height, also possibly because Nebo was the name of a mountain.